-53. For 2017-18 the improvement plan tasks / improvements included:

-i.
-Review of workloads for Development Management and Enforcement
+- 56. For 2017-18 the improvement plan tasks / improvements included: - i.
+Review of workloads for Development Management and Enforcement, facilitating SUDS and monitoring the new delegation scheme

 This is undertaken regularly on a weekly / monthly basis or as and when required in order to balance work load and to vary the type of applications and cases dealt with by Officers.
 Further work is also under way to facilitate the review, monitoring and management of the workload and the performance.
-During 2017-18 and more recently the Planning Service with partners have been preparing for the introduction of the new Sustainable Urban Drainage Systems (SUDS), that come into force in January 2019, to ensure that there is an integrated and holistic approach taken by the Council.
-The intention is to have internal operational arrangements in place and to raise awareness with Agents / Developers, the Planning Committee and other Members before the regulations (when agreed) come into force in January 2019.
+The Planning Service and its partners have been preparing for and facilitating the introduction of the new Sustainable Urban Drainage Systems (SUDS) that came into force in January 2019, to ensure that there is an integrated and holistic approach taken by the Council.
 Furthermore, one of the outcomes of a Scrutiny Investigation in Planning during 2017/18 was that the Scheme of Delegation in place at the time resulted in numerous applications such as household extensions, having to be reported to Planning Committee, which resulted in a significant workload for the Committee and meant that some applications took longer to determine.
 As a result of this the Scheme of Delegation was amended and was adopted in May 2018 and is now operational, which at present has resulted in less planning applications going to Planning Committee.
-This will be monitored over the next 12 months.
+This has been monitored since its adoption and it is clear that the number of applications presented to Committee for a decision has reduced significantly, enabling Members to concentrate on the larger and more complex applications that are of more than local interest.
+The Committee now deals with approximately 4 applications per Committee rather than 10+ applications per Committee and this reduction in applications has been welcomed.